alfaromurillo/org-passwords.el/README.md

 with it if you are just consulting the file), and sets a timer of one minute after which the buffer of the file is automatically killed.
 The timer can be adjusted with the variable 'org-passwords-time-opened'.
+If you plan to browse for a long time and do want the timer use C-u before calling org-passwords.
+If you want to edit the file as well (that is just open it normally) use C-u C-u before calling org-passwords.

-After this, do a C-s to find your entry, and copy the password to the system clipboard (or pasteboard in Mac):
+After having the buffer open, do a C-s to find your entry, and copy the password to the system clipboard (or pasteboard in Mac):

 	M-x org-passwords-copy-password